 Preparing your mind & body

-The important issues to consider when preparing for any nine-day Cycle Queensland adventure are your basic fitness and your cycling specific fitness.
+The important issues to consider when preparing for any multi-day Cycle Queensland adventure are your basic fitness and your cycling specific fitness.

 You may think you are very fit if you walk or run often, but when you ride for longer distances you may soon find, by increasing soreness, that you really do have other muscles you didn’t realise you had before.

 The most essential aim of any training program is to set your goals and targets and to try consistently to achieve them.
 To train for Cycle Queensland you will need to build up your general level of cycling fitness to allow you to comfortably cover the daily average of between 65 – 70km.
 To do this we recommend a series of training rides of varying distances building up to 87km (the longest day we expect to have on the ride) closer to the event.
 This program assumes that you are starting from zero.
 If you already cycle regularly then simply start at the point you are comfortable with and begin to stretch yourself.